What is a sabbatical?

 A sabbatical is often taken after many years of employment at a company, although it can be taken earlier than that.
-A sabbatical normally last anywhere from 3 months up to 1 year.
+And they will normally last anywhere between 3 months up to 1 year.
 You may use your sabbatical to travel, volunteer, learn new skills, or simply relax.

 Why should I consider taking a sabbatical?

-Taking a sabbatical is not only about taking a break from work, but also about taking a break from life.
-Life is full of ups and downs, and sometimes we just need to step back and reflect on what matters.
+Taking a sabbatical is not only about taking a break from work but also about taking a break from life.
+Life is full of ups and downs; sometimes we just need to step back and reflect on what matters.
 We need to take a moment to look at our lives and ask ourselves if we are happy with them.
 If you are feeling stressed, unhappy, or unfulfilled, then maybe it’s time to take a sabbatical.

 How does a sabbatical benefit me?

 If you decide to take a sabbatical, you’ll have the opportunity to explore new interests, make new friends, and gain valuable experience.
-You might even discover a passion you never knew you had!
+You might also discover a passion you never knew you had!

 Where can I go if I want to take a sabbatical?

 There are many places around the world where you can take a sabbatical.
-You can also consider taking a sabbatical and staying more local.
+You may also want to consider taking a sabbatical whilst remaining in your local area.
 Let’s look at some sabbatical ideas.

 - Volunteer abroad – There are plenty of opportunities to volunteer overseas.
 Many people choose to volunteer in developing countries where they can give back to their community while gaining valuable experience.

-- You can search for organisations who are looking for volunteers in all walks of life.
-If you have experience in a particular field, say medicine, you could volunteer with any of the organisations offering medical support at outreach clinics.
+- You can search for organizations that are looking for volunteers from all walks of life.
+If you have experience in a particular field, say medicine, you could volunteer with any of the organizations offering medical support at outreach clinics.
 Or if you prefer you could choose a totally different area from your normal field of work to volunteer your services in.

-- Learn a new skill – Whether you’re interested in learning how to play guitar, cook, speak Spanish, gardening, or anything else, there’s always room to expand your knowledge base.
-This can be done locally, or you can travel to another country to experience their cultures and way of life while learning your new skill.
+- You could learn a new skill – Whether you’re interested in playing guitar, cooking, speaking Spanish, gardening, or anything else, there’s always room to expand your knowledge base.
+This can be done locally, or you can travel to another country to experience their culture and way of life while learning your new skill.

-- Writing – many people take a sabbatical and spend the time focusing on their writing.
-If you have always wanted to finish your manuscript or write the next Pulitzer prize-winner then taking a sabbatical might be just the right thing for you.
+- Writing – many people take a sabbatical and spend time focusing on their writing.
+Have you always wanted to finish your manuscript or write the next Pulitzer Prize winner?
+Then taking a sabbatical might be just the right thing for you.